 In our last blog and video, Justin and I compared the popular Vanguard and iShares asset allocation ETFs, both of which are options in our model portfolios.
-But although these two fund families get all the attention, BMO offers a trio of asset allocation ETFs that deserve your attention as well.
+But although these two fund families get all the attention, BMO offers a trio of asset allocation ETFs that deserve your consideration as well.
 So here’s our long overdue review of these portfolios.

 In much of what follows, we’re going to hold up BMO’s asset allocation ETFs against their iShares counterparts, since the two families have a lot in common and provide a useful apples-to-apples comparison.